Categorical diagonalization and $p$-cells

 Suppose e.g. that $a_2 = 0$.
 Then the complex $F_{tst} B_s$ would be decomposable in the homotopy category.
 However, $B_s$ is indecomposable and $F_{tst} \ot (-)$ is an invertible functor on the homotopy category, so $F_{tst} B_s$ must be indecomposable, a contradiction.
 Similarly, suppose that $a_2 \ne \pm 1$.
 Then after specialization to some finite characteristic, $F_{tst} B_s$ would be decomposable.
 This is again a contradiction, since $F_{tst}$ is invertible over any field.
 Thus $a_1 = \pm 1$ and $a_2 = \pm 1$.
 Using isomorphisms which scale the chain objects, we can assume $a_1 = a_2 = 1$.
 This method also has the added bonus of proving a uniqueness statement: \eqref{FtstBs} is the unique absolutely indecomposable complex with the same underlying chain objects, up to isomorphism.

 What we wished to compute was $\HT = F_{tst} F_s$.
 Note that $F_s$ is the cone of a map $B_s \to \one(1)$, so $\HT$ is the cone of a chain map $F_{tst} B_s \to F_{tst}(1)$.
 We have already computed $F_{tst} B_s$ and $F_{tst}(1)$ above.
-Instead of carefully computing what this chain map is, we take the ``lazy'' approach of computing all possible chain maps; thankfully the solution is unique.
-More precisely, one can compute directly that there is a three-dimensional space (rather, a free rank 3 $\Z$-module) of chain maps $F_{tst} B_s \to F_{tst}(1)$, of which a two-dimensional subspace is nulhomotopic.
+Instead of carefully computing what this chain map is, we take the ``lazy'' approach of computing all possible chain maps.
+One can compute directly that there is a three-dimensional space (rather, a free rank 3 $\Z$-module) of chain maps $F_{tst} B_s \to F_{tst}(1)$, of which a two-dimensional subspace is nulhomotopic.